wcukier/pu-astro-ug-wiki/course_paths.md

 The math department has a guide to the intro sequences [here](https://www.math.princeton.edu/undergraduate/placement/sequences) if you want to read more specifics in the classes.

 You should start in **MAT 103** if
-- You are unfamiliar or uncomfortable with single variable derivative calculus
+- You are unfamiliar or uncomfortable with single variable derivative calculus (calc AB)

-You should start in **MAT 103** if
+You should start in **MAT 104** if
+- You are comfortable with single variable derivative calculus (calc AB)
-- You are unfamiliar or uncomfortable with single variable integral calculus
+- You are unfamiliar or uncomfortable with single variable integral calculus (calc BC)

 You should start in **MAT 201** if
 - You are comfortable with BC-Calc level material